Pereiaslav Agreement

-Khmelnytsky secured the military protection of the Tsardom of Russia in exchange for allegiance to the Tsar.
+Khmelnytsky secured the military protection of the Tsardom of Russia in exchange for allegiance to the tsar.
 An oath of allegiance to the Russian monarch from the leadership of the Cossack Hetmanate was taken, shortly thereafter followed by other officials, the clergy and the inhabitants of the Hetmanate swearing allegiance.
 The exact nature of the relationship stipulated by the agreement between the Hetmanate and Russia is a matter of scholarly controversy.
-The council of Pereiaslav was followed by an exchange of official documents: the March Articles (from the Cossack Hetmanate) and the Tsar's Declaration (from Muscovy).
+The council of Pereiaslav was followed by an exchange of official documents: the March Articles (from the Cossack Hetmanate) and the tsar's declaration (from Russia).